samthebest/dump/sams-scala-tutorial/platonic-programming.md

  - Class Oriented Programming, by design, forces a complex coupling of many functions
  - Access level modifiers on functions within types, or scope-namespace mangling.

 Observe how these catastrophically bad language design decisions only occur in basically two languages out of dozens of others, yet these two languages are the most popular.
+The popularity is probably due to the necessity of vast numbers of developers in order to get anything done, just like we need hundreds of people with a spade to dig a hole when compared to one person with a digger.
 Anyway, let's move on.

 # Principles of PP